machow/docs-posit-search/README.md

 This repo experiments with combining search across multiple posit.co documentation sites.
 It's not meant to be used for important situations, but to prototype ways of improving search with Quarto.

+## How does it work?

+* `merge_search.py` combines a bunch of search indexes from different Posit doc sites.
+* Michael uploaded the merged index into algolia by hand.
+* The starter applications (e.g. `app-shiny`) have basic algolia queries wired up, with search credentials.

 ## Starter applications

 There are two folders with starter applications: